 You’ll also need to gain hands-on experience with speech patients through a clinical practicum.
 This usually takes place during the last year of the program.
 You’ll shadow a licensed SLP, learning all of the clinical and diagnostic procedures that are critical to the field.

 Step 2.
-Register for and Pass the National Exam on Speech-Language Pathology
+Pass the National Exam on Speech-Language Pathology

-The test is meant to judge your level of competency in the disciplines of speech-language pathology, and will cover many of the topics that you studied during your graduate work.
+The test is designed to judge your level of competency in the disciplines of speech-language pathology.
+It covers many of the topics that you studied during your graduate work.

 - Factors that influence communication, feeding and swallowing